Watermelon Pickles are succulent little pickles and a heirloom recipe past down to me by my mother Anne.

 We tried watermelon pickles for the first time when a young couple brought a jar as a hostess gift to a party my parents were hosting.
 We were living in Albuquerque, NM in 1965 where the pickles were such a hit they precipitated a new tradition of canning watermelon pickles in our home every season.

-As with most family recipes that get handed down to the next generation, I’ve made a few additions to the original recipe.
-I can’t remember when I first tried a Watermelon Pickle but I do remember the distinctive flavor.
-Popping open a jar of these delightfully crisp pickles and smelling the combination of clove, cinnamon and ginger was like a bite of summer in a jar.
-Biting into the crisp freshness of the watermelon rind and hearing that crunch then tasting the richness of the pickle, made our mouths dance with delight.
+Popping open a jar of these delightfully crisp pickles and smelling the combination of clove, cinnamon and ginger is like a bite of summer in a jar.
+The crisp freshness of the watermelon rind and crunchy richness of the pickle will make your mouth dance with delight.